Why Telemedicine is Effective for Primary Care

 The Impact and Future of Telemedicine

-Many historically underserved communities saw a large engagement increase in telemedicine for mental health visits in 2020, according to Business Wire.
+Many historically underserved communities saw a large engagement increase in telemedicine for mental health and counseling center visits in 2020.
 Moreover, The Physicians Foundation launched The Telehealth Initiative alongside other organizations, which aims to provide free, online access to resources to encourage all physicians to adopt telemedicine services.

 It is no surprise that telemedicine has become commonplace.
 Even if COVID-19 wanes telemedicine will become even more commonplace.
 The lower costs, added convenience, and increased talent pool that telemedicine offers patients and providers alike great benefits in the future.